-Use of Financial Derivative Instruments.
-The use of FDI by any Fund for investment purposes or for efficient portfolio management will be described in the Relevant Supplement.
-In this context, efficient portfolio management means the reduction of risks, including the risk of tracking error between the performance of a Fund and the performance of the Index tracked by the relevant Fund, the reduction of costs to the Company, the generation of additional capital or income for the Company and hedging against market movements, currency exchange or interest rate risks, subject to the general restrictions outlined in the "Investment Restrictions" section.
-Hedging is a technique used for minimising an exposure created from an underlying position by counteracting such exposure by means of acquiring an offsetting position.
-The positions taken for hedging purposes will not be allowed to exceed materially the value of the assets that they seek to offset.
+management will be described in the Relevant Supplement.
+Efficient portfolio management means the reduction of risks, including the risk of tracking error between the performance of a Fund and the performance of the Index tracked by the relevant Fund, the reduction of costs to the Company, the generation of additional capital or income for the Company and hedging against market movements, currency exchange or interest rate risks, subject to the general restrictions outlined in the "Investment Restrictions" section.
+Hedging is a technique used to minimise an exposure created from an underlying position by counteracting the exposure by acquiring an offsetting position.
+The positions taken for hedging purposes will not be allowed to materially exceed the value of the assets they seek to offset.
 To the extent that a Fund uses FDI, there may be a risk that the volatility of the Fund's Net Asset Value may increase.